Acoustic Measurement Test Chambers

 How Accurate and How Consistent is a TTC?

 The top graph shows the response of a single SEAS loudspeaker drive unit #7 measured fifty times with the chamber equalisation applied in a TTC900.
 The one-third octave curve is the error level at 95% confidence, is less than 0.2dB from 20Hz to 10kHz, even at the loudspeaker drivers resonance, up until 20kHz where the SPL drops off.

 The lower graph shows the results of a series of these loudspeaker drive units #2 to #7 but measured sixty-eight times.
 This shows greater variation as would be expected from different loudspeakers.
 Note: The minimum variance shown in the mid-band is 0.25dB, at 95% confidence, is in agreement with the first graph, so these are genuine loudspeaker response variations.

 These graphs demonstrate the control and stability of the measurements that a tetrahedral test chamber can provide, wherever they are used.
 R&D, QC, production, goods in or repair and refurbishment all can benefit equally.

 Hill Acoustics was formed, to promote loudspeaker test chambers based upon the Tetrahedral Test Chamber principle expounded by our Chief Technical Officer - Geoff Hill.

 Loudspeaker measurements have long been a source of excessive variability with typical tolerances of +/- 3dB being the norm, whilst a tolerance of +/-0.1dB is typical for virtually all the rest of the equipment chain.

 Long frustrated by the state of loudspeaker measurements Geoff set out to provide a better alternative.
 Launched in 2013 we built various sizes of chambers whilst refining the theory & design.
-And understanding that international standardisation was a necessity we pursued this through the publication of the principles through: The Audio Engineering Society, ALMA, ISEAT and working with the International Electrotechnical Committee (IEC-TC100), on updates to IEC 60268-5, 60268-21 & 22 and working with the AES SC-04-03 on the Loudspeaker Measurement Chambers, Information Document, AES73id-2019.
+And understanding that international standardisation was a necessity we pursued this through the publication of the principles through: The Audio Engineering Society, ALMA, ISEAT and working with the International Electrotechnical Committee (IEC-TC100), on updates to IEC 60268-5, 60268-21 & 22, he worked with the AES SC-04-03 on the Loudspeaker Measurement Chambers, Information Document, AES73id-2019.